Full page update

 Last Updated:April 10, 2024

-Tulsi (also known as Ocimum sanctum or holy basil) is an aromatic plant in the mint family (Lamiaceae) native to India and Southeast Asia.[5]
-It is rich in various bioactive phytochemicals, including rosmarinic acid, apigenin, ursolic acid, caffeic acid, ferulic acid, and eugenol.[1][5]
-Tulsi is used primarily as a medicinal herb, and it is distinct from sweet basil (Ocimum basilicum), which is more often used as a culinary herb.[5]
-Despite a long history of use as a traditional medicine, very little clinical research exists.
+Tulsi (Ocimum sanctum), an aromatic plant in the mint family (Lamiaceae) that is native to India and Southeast Asia, is rich in various bioactive phytochemicals, including rosmarinic acid, apigenin, ursolic acid, caffeic acid, ferulic acid, and eugenol; it is primarily used as a medicinal herb.
+Despite its long history in traditional medicine, clinical research on its medicinal applications remains limited.

 Clinical trials have used water or alcohol extracts of tulsi leaves most consistently, although all parts of the plant have been used in a variety of ways.
 The types of active compounds in tulsi can vary depending on the part of the plant used, the extraction methods, and the growing and harvesting conditions.[1]